scottgeigel/stoplight.io/netlify/blog-posts/json-generator-for-mock-api-data.md

 You’ll find a handful of other tags and examples on the site.
 It takes a little effort to get going, but much less than making up the data yourself.
 For large one-off JSON data files, this is a relatively quick way to get some realistic sample data that won’t give away anyone’s personal information.

-For something more ongoing, attached to mock servers, you’ll be better off starting from an OpenAPI description, as described in the next section.
+For something more ongoing, attached to mock servers, you’ll be better off starting from an OpenAPI (previously Swagger) description, as described in the next section.

 ## Connect a Mock Server to Produce Random JSON Data

 A mock API server is useful during development and testing when live data is either unavailable or unreliable.
 Here, you’re looking to make a live API call and have it imitate a real API server by providing realistic responses to your requests.
 Standing up a mock server with static responses is trivial, but then the responses aren’t generated.
-Instead, use an OpenAPI description of your API and Stoplight to generate your mock servers.
+Instead, use an OpenAPI description of your API (or import you Swagger file) and Stoplight to generate your mock servers.

 [Login to Stoplight](https://next.stoplight.io) and create or import an API.
 If you don’t already have an OpenAPI description, you’ll be able to export one from here.
 The format is widely embraced as a way to define what’s possible with an API in a shareable, machine-readable way.
 For teams designing APIs and microservices, OpenAPI documents are often the source of truth.